CryoCardiogram/ijcai-cache-loss-pno/README.md

-# source code for IJCAI submission 5079
+# Contrastive losses and solution caching for predict-and-optimize

-Lookout for README file to download required data.
+Read these [instructions](data/README.md) file to download required data in .

-In experiment directories, run the _test.py file with --help option to run experiments.
+In experiment directories, run the `_test.py` file to run experiments from command-line.
+Additional information available with `--help` flag.